 Today, 80% of company hires are in some way through a shared contact in their professional network.
 Networking -- whether through a pre-planned meeting or an impromptu conversation at a conference, career fair, information session, or anywhere else -- will likely help you find your first job and also be crucial as you advance in your career.

 Benefits of Networking

-- You may be recommended by someone the manger knows, which will give you an added advantage
+- You may be recommended by someone the manager knows, which will give you an added advantage

 - You’ll access potential employers who may not otherwise respond to an unsolicited resume